 - A background to the Fashion Media and different types of styling.
 Why does styling matter?
 What does a stylist do?

-- The key skills a personal stylist needs to perfect
+- Key skills for a personal stylist

 - Luxury vs budget - when to save and when to spend